wilsocr88/react-side-menu/CONTRIBUTING.md

 ## TODO

-* The component could take props to configure menu width and height, or take different types of icon (Images, other components) in the objects
+* The component could take props to configure responsiveness behaviors, including breakpoints and display settings